je-nunez/find_an_auction/README.md

      EBAY_API_APP_ID="my eBay API Application ID"
      export EBAY_API_APP_ID

+     # The program also supports command-line options to filter the
+     # request, e.g., to set a minimun and/or maximum price, etc.
+     # (See the section "Command-line options" below.)

      ./FindItem.scala  "new apple macbook 15 laptop"
           itemId: 291555615515
           title: NEW SEALED 2015 APPLE 15" MACBOOK PRO 2.2GHz i7 16GB 256GB MJLQ2LL/A RETINA